-When interventions for ASD are promoted, they come with claims of all kinds.
-Generally, evidence offered to support these claims falls into three categories – science, pseudoscience and anti-science.
+When interventions for autism spectrum disorder (ASD) are promoted, they come with claims of all kinds.
+Evidence offered to support these claims generally falls into three categories – science, pseudoscience and anti-science.

 Science provides the best test we have of how well interventions work.
-Scientific claims offer objective evidence, without asking you to have faith or accept testimonials as proof.
+Scientific claims offer objective evidence, without asking you to have faith or to accept testimonials as proof.

 - uses scientific language but presents no clear evidence

 - claims to be popular with medical ‘experts’